The Cathedral Refectory

 THE BISHOP'S BREAKFAST (A perennial favourite)

-Two hash browns, a Fartington organic sausage, a fried egg (sunny-side up) with crispy bacon, tinned tomatoes, and a priest's-size communion wafer.
+2 hash browns, 2 Fartington organic pork sausages, a fried egg (sunny-side up) with grilled bacon, tinned tomatoes, baked beans, fried mushrooms, and a buttered concelebration wholemeal communion wafer.

 *